DecentAppsNet/decent-portal/README.md

 * homeUrl (optional) - Where the user will navigate when they click on the home link.
 By default, this will be the base URL of wherever the web app is served, e.g., an app served from "https://decentapps.net/bleetbox" will have a default home URL of "https://decentapps.net".
 * links (optional) - An array of links, each of type `Link`, which is `{description:string, url:string}`.
 Description is what displays on the button.
 We recommend always including a "Support" link.
 * onClickLink (optional) - The callback function you can optionally implement to customize behavior of clicking links.
 See "Implementing onClickLink()" section below.
+* classNameOverrides (optional) - CSS overrides for any of the elements rendered by the bar.
+See "Overriding CSS" section below.

 ### Implementing onClickLink()